 Progression and specialisations

-Office managers may move into related jobs that use similar skills, such as event manager, media producer, project manager and property manager.
+Office managers may move into related roles that use similar skills such as: